GenomicDataInfrastructure/gdi-userportal-docs/content/docs/application-architecture/_index.md

 The gateway that connects and orchestrates all GDI components.
 It will expose JSON/REST endpoints, and it will integrate to the other services via JSON/REST as well.

-To mitigate integrations issue between the User Portal and other services,
+To mitigate integrations issue between the User Portal and other services, it may implement rate limiting, circuit breaker and other mechanisms.

+#### Keycloak

+Responsible to connect to IDPs, to authenticate and retrieve authorisation.

-#### Authentication
+##### Authentication

 Responsible for validating that a user corresponds to the expected person.
-This is achieved through the OIDC protocol, allowing users to login using their host organisations.
+This will be achieved through the OIDC protocol, allowing users to login using their host organisations.
 The confidence that a logged-in user corresponds to the expected person depends on the assurance level of the idP of used to authenticate the current session.
 The relevant assurance levels are defined in the [eIDAS Regulation](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG).

-#### Authorization
+##### Authorisation

-This component is responsible for validating the different authorization of a logged-in user.
-This is achieved by following the GA4GH Passport specification, and sharing passports between components.
+Responsible for validating the different authorization of a logged-in user.
+This will be achieved by following the GA4GH Passport specification, and sharing passports between components.
 Upon access to a restricted resource, the passport granting access is validated at the authority granting the authorization, to ensure that the passport has not been revoked during the current session.

-#### CKAN API
+#### CKAN

+Responsible for:
-Enables metadata level query for dataset discovery.
+- minimum metadata model for GDI;

-#### Beacon API

-Enables data level query for dataset discovery.

-#### REMS API

-Enables access request to the dataset, access request application tracking.
+- interface manual edition of datasets, if needed;
+- harvest national nodes;

+#### Access Request Service

+It will be an abstraction layer for access request management.
+To reduce coupling between User Portal and REMS, it will implement its own API.
+It will contain two distinct components, Access Request Submitter and Access Request Repository.

+Access Request Submitter will be responsible for:
+- Identify and implement access request submission depending on the provider (initially it will support REMS);
+- Fetch form schema from provider and translate to the User Portal API;
+- Check user restrictions before submission;
+- Check use conditions before submission;
+- Submit access request applications;

+Access Request Repository will be responsible for:
+- Store domain event related access request application;
+- Get and store income event from access request management tools **(REMS should submit events)**;
+- Notify User about latest changes;

+#### Dataset Discovery Service

+It will be an abstraction layer for dataset discovery.
+To reduce coupling between User Portal and CKAN or Beacon V2, it will implement its own api.
+It will contain a single component to work as a facade, aggregating and merging different outputs, and filtering or flaging datasets according to user restrictions and use conditions.

+It will be responsible for:
+- Listing facets to support dataset discovery in the Portal **(Beacon should list facets)**;
+- Querying on CKAN;
+- Querying on Beacon Network;
+- Filtering or flagging datasets according to user restrictions **(User restrictions should come from Keycloak)**;
+- Filtering or flagging datasets according to use conditions **(Use conditions should come within Datasets)**;

 ### Deployment and Infrastructure

-Although the deployment and infrastructure are not defined, we will follow current technology trends, like containerisation, REST API’s and (micro) web services, in order to support different strategies.
+User Portal components will delivered as docker images, to be deployed using docker compose or kubernetes.

 ### Security and Privacy